Jeanette Kawas National Park

 Getting There

-There are several ways to reach Jeanette Kawas National Park.
-If you’re traveling internationally, you can fly into Ramón Villeda Morales International Airport in San Pedro Sula.
-From there, you can either take a domestic flight to La Ceiba or hire a private taxi.
-Alternatively, you can also take a bus or rent a car from San Pedro Sula and drive to La Ceiba, where the park is located.
+To reach Jeanette Kawas National Park, fly into Ramón Villeda Morales International Airport in San Pedro Sula.
+From there, you can take a domestic flight to La Ceiba or hire a private taxi.
+Alternatively, buses and rental cars are available for the drive to La Ceiba.

 Local Transportation

-Once you’ve arrived in La Ceiba, you can easily access Jeanette Kawas National Park by hiring a local guide or joining a tour.
-These guides are knowledgeable about the park’s trails and wildlife, ensuring a safe and informative experience.
-Additionally, boat trips are available for those who wish to explore the park’s marine ecosystem.
+Once in La Ceiba, access the park by hiring a local guide or joining a tour.
+Guides provide valuable knowledge about the park’s trails and wildlife.
+Boat trips are also available for exploring the marine ecosystems.

 Posted by